Weather Monitoring is “Vital” for Airlines

 “From a human factors perspective, it is vital that pilots and controllers have the right information at the right time,” (flightsafety.org, FAA NextGen Weather)

 “Each year more than one-quarter to one-half of all aviation accidents are weather related.
 Economic losses due to aviation delays caused by weather are estimated at more than $1 billion per year.” (noaa.gov)

 “The pilot’s workload would be lighter if the information provided led directly to decisions rather than requiring interpretation and inference to arrive at the needed information,” (flightsafety.org, FAA NextGen Weather)

-Flightsupport24 is an improved auto weather check, monitoring and warning web application.
-It is displaying all requested actual/expected weather (METAR/TAF) reports to the screen, provides general awareness at a glance, assisting flight dispatchers and pilots before making strategic decisions with respect to weather information by providing color codes, visual and sound warnings.
+METAR/TAF monitoring page displays all requested actual/expected weather reports on the screen, assisting Pilots and Flight Dispatchers before making strategic decisions with respect to weather information by providing color codes, pop-up and sound warnings.

 Features of the application:

-· Alerting according to defined Airport visibility and ceiling threshold,
+- Popup and sound alerts according to user defined Airport visibility and ceiling threshold

 - Alerting Terminal Aerodrome Forecast (TAF) amendments and corrections.

 - Calculates Wind Components (Cross Wind, Head Wind, Tail Wind)